Comarcas of Spain

+is a traditional informal territorial division, comprising several municipalities sharing geographical, economic or cultural traits, typically with not well defined limits.
+Modernly, they have been formally defined for all the autonomous communities of Spain, as territorial entities intermediate between the municipality and the province, although their status ranges from official and with administrative functions (providing common local government services) in some communities, to unofficial and based on mere preliminary studies in other communities.

-In English, a comarca is equivalent to a district, county, area or zone.
+In English, a comarca is equivalent to an area, county, district, or zone.

 Legally defined comarcas

+In 1985, a law was passed permitting territorial divison into comarcas by each autonomous community.
+Because comarcas are subdivisions created by autonomous regions and not the state, their boundaries may overlap the boundaries of provinces within their respective autonomous community, creating instances in which a comarca has territory in more than one province.

-The large majority of legally defined comarcas are in Catalonia (42) and Aragon (33)), and are regulated by law and are governed by a comarcal council with specified powers.
-There are seven comarcas formally registered in Basque Country and one in Castile and León.
-In Andalusia and Asturias, comarcas are defined by law but lack any defined function.
+The large majority of legally defined comarcas are in Catalonia (42) and Aragon (33), and are regulated by law and are governed by a comarcal council with specified powers.
+There are seven comarcas formally registered in Basque Country and one, El Bierzo, in Castile and León.
+In Andalusia, Galicia, Valencia and Asturias, comarcas are defined by regional law but lack any specific function.

 Informal comarcas

 In other regions, comarcas are traditional or historical or in some cases, contemporary creations designed for tourism promotions.
 In some other cases (e.g. La Carballeda) a comarca may correspond to a natural area, like a valley, river basin and mountainous area, or even to historical regions overlapping different provinces and ancient kingdoms (e.g. Ilercavonia).